tnguyen606-cs/AI-ExpenseApp/README.md

 <!-- DESIGN SYSTEM -->
 <h2 align="center">DESIGN SYSTEM</h2>

-<p align="center">To get a big picture of how I develop this app, this is a preliminary list of features for financial software solution. </p>
+<p align="center">To get a big picture of how I develop this app, this is a preliminary list of features for thi financial software solution. </p>
 <br/>

 ### Key Features